top of page

 Unpacking Hope

-I wish that hope was shiny and bright.
-That it fit neatly in a stocking or tucked all pretty under the tree.
-But hope can't exist without lack.
-As Paul says, "Who hopes for what they have?"
+Hope isn't always shiny and bright.
+It doesn't fit neatly in a stocking or under a Christmas tree.
+Hope can't exist without lack.
+As the apostle Paul says, "Who hopes for what they have?"

-These words and prayers and poems try to hold the tension of both the night and the promise of the light.
-Read about my Hope Week cancer scare.
-Watch Zachariah resist the vulnerability of hope.
+Hope is gritty and resilient.
+Hope is quiet and strong.
+These words, prayers, and poems try to hold the tension of the looming night and the promise of the light.
+Read poems about a hope that lights softly, like a bird.
+Watch Zechariah wrestle with the vulnerability of hope.
 Listen to songs of promise in a minor key.

 As you advent softly, consider.
 What if hope was not a discipline to enact, but a grace to receive?
-What if all you have to do is name the night, open your hands, and wait?
+What if you simply name the night, open your hands, and wait?

 The Light is coming.